LouisLU9911/AMLS_II_assignment23_24/README.md

 ## Overview

+This repo is for the final assignment of ELEC0135 Applied Machine Learning Systems II (23/24).
 This project aims at solving the [Cassava Leaf Disease Classification](https://www.kaggle.com/competitions/cassava-leaf-disease-classification/) task on [Kaggle](https://www.kaggle.com/) using Deep Neural Network (DNN).

 ## Repo Structure